-In accordance with the listing regulations applicable to the holding company, EIH Limited, the Company is recognised as a "unlisted material subsidiary company" of EIH Limited.
-Therefore, the secretarial audit of the records of the Company was required to be conducted by a Practising Company Secretary and attached with the Annual Report of the holding Company.
-Accordingly, the secretarial audit of the records of the Company was conducted by a Practicing Company Secretary.
+In accordance with the listing regulations applicable to the holding company, the Company is recognised as an "Unlisted Material Subsidiary Company" of EIH Limited.
+Therefore, the secretarial audit of the records of the Company was conducted by a Practicing Company Secretary.
 The report submitted by the Practicing Company Secretary does not contain any qualification, reservation or adverse remark.
 The report is annexed and forms part of this report.